Daniel-KM/Omeka-S-module-GuestApi/README.md

 Guest Api (module for Omeka S)
 ==============================

+> ***IMPORTANT***: This module is deprecated and its features were integrated
+> in the module [Guest] since version 3.4.21 and it won’t be updated any more.
+> The upgrade from it is automatic.

 > __New versions of this module and support for Omeka S version 3.0 and above
 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__